How to get started

 Happy and safe rowing

-Safety is paramount when rowing, so here are some key points to keep in mind.
+Safety is paramount when rowing, so here are some key points to remember.

 Lastly, happy rowing, soak up the beauty of the Conwy coast and stay safe!